mhamroz/terraform-bootcamp/labs/lab1/README.md

 - Validate your configuration with terraform validate to catch syntax and semantic errors.
 - Mark a resource as tainted with terraform taint to force it to be recreated during the next apply.
 - List resources managed by Terraform using terraform state list.
-- Generate a visual representation of your infrastructure with terraform graph.

 <br>